Titles of Honor

 (Matt 23:8 ESV) But you are not to be called rabbi, for you have one teacher, and you are all brothers.

 Jesus said we are all brothers, and in so doing he put us all on the same level.
-The early church followed His example and frequently attached the title brother to members of the church.
+The early church followed His example and frequently referred to members of the church as brother.

 (Acts 9:17 ESV) So Ananias departed and entered the house.
 And laying his hands on him he said, “Brother Saul, the Lord Jesus who appeared to you on the road by which you came has sent me so that you may regain your sight and be filled with the Holy Spirit.”